Stuycs-K/final-project-10-caterz-liue/WORKLOG.md

 - assigned solid or striped to each player based on the first ball pocketed
 - added win screen based on 8ball being pocketed
 - changed the green ball to green (it wasn't green before)
-- SOME BUGS TO FIX: cueball gets buggy after being pocketed, cueball should be moveable after being pocketed, or at least shouldn't respawn in a place where there are already balls, need alternating players, should have UI messages appear but that comes after alternating players are implemented
+- SOME BUGS TO FIX + THINGS TO IMPLEMENT: cueball gets buggy after being pocketed, cueball should be moveable after being pocketed, or at least shouldn't respawn in a place where there are already balls, need alternating players, should have UI messages appear but that comes after alternating players are implemented, ball should shrink and disappear into hole

+### 1 Jun 2023

+- cueball now respawns at break point if it was pocketed before breaking